rixiobarrios/tv_browser_json_api/README.md

 ## Double Bonus

 Add a third model for episodes.
-Reference the episodes to the shows by id.
+Reference the episodes to the shows by id (you may have to add the id back in to the shows).
 Then pick 10 or so shows and populate your database with them, using [axios](https://github.com/axios/axios) to help you make requests and the new Episode model to write to the database.

 ## Plagiarism